dannythehacker/moon-stealer/README.md

 ### Based on WASP Stealer.
 #### Star, Watch, Share this project so we can get on top of all other grabbers!
-#### Converting the .py file to a .exe breaks the stealer for some reason.

 <p align="center">
   <kbd>
   </kbd>